Advice

 Pinterest LinkedIn Tumblr

-As a host, there are some things that you need in order to list your property on a site like Airbnb.
-In terms of Airbnb requirements, they are quite basic – a property, a listing page, a connected bank account, and a set of contact details.
+As a host, there are some things that you need to list your property on a site like Airbnb.
+In terms of Airbnb host requirements, they are quite basic – a property, a listing page, a connected bank account, and a set of contact details.
+Crafting clear house rules is fundamental to ensuring guests respect your space.

 According to the Airbnb website, as a host, you’re required to:

 The above-mentioned are things that the platform requires, but we think the list needs a few additional points.
-As a host, you have a duty to provide a service that brings a good name to your chosen platform.
+As an Airbnb host, you must provide a service that brings a good name to your chosen platform.
 Why?
 Well, if your chosen platform gets a good name for high levels of service, you’ll benefit from higher booking rates.

 These are the few things we’d add to the list of Airbnb requirements:

 • Be insured: Vacation rental insurance is so important.
-You need insurance to protect yourself and it really is that simple.
+Securing basic coverage for your vacation rental is a general rule for all Airbnb hosts.
+Insurance provides a safety net, protecting your property from unforeseen damages and giving both host and guests peace of mind.
+You need insurance to protect yourself and it is that simple.

+By adhering to these practices, hosts can enhance their vacation rental experience, ensuring both their and their guests’ needs are met efficiently and respectfully.
 Then we come to Airbnb requirements for guests.
 Of course, you can operate as a vacation rental host without these Airbnb requirements.
-However, they’ll certainly help protect you and your property!
+However, they’ll certainly help protect you and your vacation rentals!

 These are the things that we think hosts should request and expect from their guests.